 From Ebenalp to Schäfler the journey is just under three kilometers with a couple of hundred meters of incline.
 The route gives you several great views along the way on either side of the trail before sending you into a series of switchbacks set to test out your legs on what should be the final moments of incline for the day.

 From Ebenalp to Schäfler Hut you can expect to take just under an hour to complete the hike.
 Once you reach the hut you may want to stop for a drink or a snack before venturing on for a few more moments to the viewpoint, which is one of the best spots in the Alpstein region.

-The first viewpoint is just above the Schäfler Ridge and is only 1-minuet up the hill from the Schäfler Hut.
-Here you can get great views of Schäfler Ridge, Santis, Lisengrat and the valleys on either side without having to venture much further.
+The first viewpoint is just above the Schäfler Ridge and is only 1 minute up the hill from the Schäfler Hut.
+Here you can get great views of Schäfler Ridge, Santis, Lisengrat, and the valleys on either side without having to venture much further.
 I took the following shot here about 1.5 hours before sunset.